Great Camps: Preservation

 Sagamore was listed on the National Register of Historic Places in 1976.
-In the early 1980s staff of the Adirondack Museum recognized the Great Camps as a historic resource of the region and undertook some documentation.
+In the early 1980s staff of the Adirondack Museum recognized the Great Camps as a historic resource of the region and undertook basic documentation.
 Gilborn, on learning that Sagamore Camp was threatened with demolition, contacted Paul Malo at Syracuse University, knowing the professor to be an architectural historian interested in regional landmarks.
-Professor Malo induced the Preservation League of New York State to become active in saving Camp Sagamore.
-Professor Malo represented the organization in negotiating with the State of New York to spare the Sagamore buildings.
-As president of the organization he subsequently led the Preservation League's campaign to amend the New York State Constitution in order to save the service complex buildings at Camp Sagamore, adding them to the landmark complex.
+Malo induced the Preservation League of New York State to become active in saving Camp Sagamore.
+He represented the organization in negotiating the camp's fate with the State of New York.
+As president of the organization he subsequently led the Preservation League's campaign to amend the New York State Constitution in order to save the service complex buildings there, adding them to the landmark complex.
 The Preservation League also conducted an extensive survey of the region, identifying more than thirty properties that might be considered "Great Camps of the Adirondacks."

 At the same time, Harvey Kaiser, a vice-president of Syracuse University, interviewed owners and others familiar with these historic properties, photographing the buildings in their settings.
 He wrote and illustrated an important 1982 book, "Great Camps of the Adirondacks," which popularized the term, stimulating wider public concern for preservation of these landmark buildings.

 Shortly after demolition of the historic buildings at Sagamore Camp was averted, nearby Camp Uncas was similarly threatened.
 The same couple who saved Sagamore Camp, Howard Kirschenbaum and Barbara Glaser, negotiated with the State of New York, acquiring these buildings to save them.

-Howard Kirschenbaum then founded Adirondack Architectural Heritage, a regional preservation organization that undertook a long, eventually successful campaign to save the historic buildings of the Santanoni Preserve.
+Kirschenbaum then founded Adirondack Architectural Heritage, a regional preservation organization that undertook a long, eventually successful campaign to save the historic buildings of the Santanoni Preserve.

 In July 1986, a multiple property submission for registration of 10 great camps on the National Register was completed.
 It was certified in September 1986 by the State Historic Preservation Officer.
 The 10 camps covered were: